Toolkit for Developing High-Performing Industry Partnerships

 What success looks like

-• Placements, retention, wages, and career advancement increase for people of color and others facing employment and income disparities.
+- Placements, retention, wages, and career advancement increase for people of color and others facing employment and income disparities

 Tools

-Practice: Improve Recruitment, Hiring, and Retention Practices
+Improve Recruitment, Hiring, and Retention Practices

 Create a more diverse workforce and an equitable and inclusive workplace by working with employers to update hiring practices.
 This can include updating job descriptions, referral sources, hiring criteria, workplace culture, policies, and practices.